What Is Post-Weld Heat Treatment and Why Does It Matter?

 • ASME compliance helps you select the right window.

 If you overheat the part, you can trigger carbide precipitation, intergranular corrosion, and reduced ductility.
+When you control PWHT precisely, you restore toughness and keep performance intact in harsh service.

 How PWHT Heating and Soaking Work